Ssnibles/i3-dotfiles/README.md

 📌 Additional notes:

 - The -v flag in the commands above enables verbose output, which can be helpful for seeing what changes are being made.
-- You can use chezmoi edit <file> to make changes to your dotfiles through Chezmoi.
+- You can use `chezmoi edit` <file> to make changes to your dotfiles through Chezmoi.
-- If you make changes directly to your dotfiles, use chezmoi re-add to update Chezmoi's source state.
+- If you make changes directly to your dotfiles, use `chezmoi re-add` to update Chezmoi's source state.

-Happy dotfile managing! 🎉